pytorch/ao/torchao/prototype/fp6_llm/README.md

 outputs = fp6_llm_linear(fp16_act, fp6_weight, scales)  # shape (1, 1024)
 ```

+**NOTE**: since this kernel's computation dtype is FP16, it is recommended to convert the model to FP16 (instead of BF16) before applying quantization.

 ## TODO

 - [ ] Compile CUDA kernel for Windows